Clarifai/docs/docs/portal-guide/workflows/input-nodes.md

 ## Supported input and output types

-To view your available models, just open your app and click Model Mode icon on the left hand side of the screen.
-From here just click the Create a Custom Model button in the top righthand corner of the screen.

 Different models accept different types of inputs and return different types of outputs.
 They are named after the fields in the Data object of our API.
-This object is uses in inputs, annotations, models and workflows.
+This object is used in inputs, annotations, models, and workflows.

 Some examples include:

 #### Inputs